discolabs/disco_app/README.md

 - Add default `.env` and `.env.local` files for development environment management;
 - Add a `Procfile` for deployment to Heroku;
+- Add a `CHECKS` file for use with Dokku deployments
 - Update the `.gitignore` with some additional useful defaults.

 [shopify_app]: https://github.com/Shopify/shopify_app